JHU-PL-Lab/www-fpse/lecture-outline.md

 * Along with `OUnit` may also want to do `ppx_inline_tests` or whatever it is called.
 RWOC using it..
 Only problem is it is not working with 4.10 and utop.
 * `Bisect` for code coverage.
 Cornell 7.4
-* Automated test generation aka randomized testing aka fuzz testing, `QCheck`.
+* Property-based testing aka randomized testing aka fuzz testing, `QCheck`.
 Cornell 7.7-7.9

 ## Monads and monad-likes